hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 <figure><img src="../.gitbook/assets/.predictive-analytics/Output.png" alt="" width="464"><figcaption><p>Visualization</p></figcaption></figure>

-Your first prediction is made and you can determine the range of a person's salary from years of experience.
+Your first prediction is complete!
+You can determine the range of a person's salary based on years of experience.

+## Conclusion
+At this point, we have performed a basic predictive analytics project by integrating the Hydra database with Deepnote.
+This basic guide can be leveraged to experiment with your own business metrics, but don't hesitate to reach out for more advance support through the Hydra #experts channel in Discord.